Director: Ricardo Dobry

-Associate Director for Training and Outreach: Victoria Bennett
+Assistant Director for Training and Outreach: Thomas Zimmie

-- the effect of blasting on tunnels and earth embankments.
+- the effect of blasting on earth embankments,

-- the development of advanced sensors and tools for centrifuge and existing in-flight robots.
+- the development of additional tools for existing in-flight centrifuge robot, and

-- the numerical modeling and analysis of buildings subjected to seismic loads.
+- the numerical modeling and analysis of metal buildings subjected to seismic loads.

 T. Abdoun, A. Abouzeid, G. Cusatis, S. Derby, R. Dobry, M. O’Rourke, M. Symans, M. Zeghal, T. Zimmie